-5.10.16.2.
+5.10.15.2.
 Safety

 - a) The contest director will nominate a safety line officer/steward.
 This officer/steward is in charge of safety and will be located within hearing distance from the competitor.
 The safety steward must observe the model aircraft and the competitor's actions during a flight, and is empowered to instruct a competitor to terminate his flight and to land his model aircraft immediately if necessary during a safety conflict. - b) From the competitor's position, the "safety line" is located at 20 metres ahead of the pilot point.
 This line delimits the "no-fly" zone for safety reasons and the aircraft must at all time (except for take-off and landing) remain on the side of the safety line, away from the contestant, pits and spectators.
-The safety line extends to infinity. - c) If there is no natural barrier or demarcation at or beyond 20 m that can be used to clearly mark the safety line, the contest director must set up clearly visible markers at the safety line distance for the safety line officer/steward to use in enforcing deadline observance.
+The safety line extends to infinity. - c) If there is no natural barrier or demarcation at or beyond 20 m that can be used to clearly mark the safety line, the contest director must set up clearly visible markers at the safety line distance for the safety line officer/steward to use in enforcing deadline observance. - d) In the following special cases, the pilots will score zero in the free-style sequence. - When the safety line is crossed (excluding the take off and the landing). - To lose fragments of the plane (except fragments of the effects). - Touching the land, including a tree or the grass.